-I want to make the case against nuts.
+I want to make the case that there is no need to be obsessive about nuts.
 This is NOT to say, ‘Don’t eat them’ or ‘They are not beneficial’.
 Rather – ‘You are going to be fine even if you chose not to eat them’. (*Please read disclaimer below)

 According to “On Food and Cooking” by Harold McGee an extensive food encyclopedia, “Nuts are much less in the human diet than grains and legumes because nut trees don’t begin to bear until years after they’re planted, and can’t produce as much per acre compared to grains and legumes”.
 Think about it…you must have heard of grain-based civilization or hunter meat-based civilizations, have you every heard of a solely nut-based one?

 McGee also states that nuts are one of the richest foods that we eat, averaging around 600 calories/ 100 gms; by comparison, beef averages 200 calories and dry starchy grains 350.
 Say, on average, a person eats 1800 calories/day.
 She decides to increase her nut intake from a small snack to eating nut butter spoonfuls in the morning and evening.
 She has to give up something else from her diet in more quantities to maintain her daily calories.
 Is it worth for a vegetarian to give up other parts of their diet in favor of nuts?
 My conclusion is no and here is why.